Cambodian Uprising (1840–1841): Beginning of the Uprising

-On 3 September 1840, Oknha Outey Thireach Hing the Cambodian governor of Samraong Tong (forty kilometers to the southwest of Phnom Penh) fled into the jungles to insurrect against the Trấn Tây government.
+On 3 September 1840, Oknha Outey Thireach Hing (Tùng Hiên) the Cambodian governor of Samraong Tong (forty kilometers to the southwest of Phnom Penh) fled into the jungles to insurrect against the Trấn Tây government.
 To prevent the local Khmer population to follow suit, Trương Minh Giảng sent pro-Vietnamese Cambodian official Oknha Srei Thommea Thireach to take control of Samraong Tong.
-Four days later, on September 7, Oknha Vongsa Anchit Mey the governor of Bati (thirty kilometers to the south of Phnom Penh) also fled into the jungles to revolt.
+Four days later, on September 7, Oknha Vongsa Anchit Mey (Đào Vân) the governor of Bati (thirty kilometers to the south of Phnom Penh) also fled into the jungles to revolt.
 Trương Minh Giảng sent Oknha Akkareach Prom to pacify Bati but Oknha Akkareach instead joined Oknha Mey in rebellion against the Trấn Tây regime.

 On 8 September 1840, the Trấn Tây citadel sent out Cambodian–Vietnamese forces to put down the insurrection of Oknha Vongsa Anchit Mey of Bati.
 The Trấn Tây forces and the rebel forces clashed at Preak Touch to the south of Phnom Penh, during which the rebels prevailed.
-Oknha Akkareach Prom would later write to the Siamese supreme commander Chaophraya Bodindecha that "We are happy killing the Vietnamese.
-We no longer fear them; in all our battles we are mindful of the Three Jewels; the Buddha, the law and the monastic community".
 After his victory at Preak Touch, Oknha Mey sent letters to other governors in Southwestern Cambodia including Oknha Thibes Sangkream Ke the governor of Kampong Saom, Oknha Sena Anchit Mau the governor of Kampot, Oknha Pisnulok Preak the governor of Treang and Oknha Chey Youtthea Ma the governor of Prey Kabbas, encouraging all of the governors to arise against the Vietnamese Trấn Tây regime.